Tutorial: Configuring Fault Injection

 kubectl --namespace supergloo-system get routingrule reviews-v3 --output yaml:

-apiVersion: supergloo.solo.io/v1 kind: RoutingRule metadata: name: rule1 namespace: supergloo-system spec: destinationSelector: upstreamSelector: upstreams: - name: default-reviews-9080 namespace: supergloo-system spec: faultInjection: abort: httpStatus: 404 percentage: 50 targetMesh: name: istio namespace: supergloo-system status: reported_by: istio-config-reporter state: 1
+apiVersion: supergloo.solo.io/v1 kind: RoutingRule metadata: name: rule1 namespace: supergloo-system spec: destinationSelector: upstreamSelector: upstreams: - name: default-reviews-9080 namespace: supergloo-system spec: faultInjection: abort: httpStatus: 404 percentage: 50 targetMesh: name: istio-istio-system namespace: supergloo-system status: reported_by: istio-config-reporter state: 1

 Note: RoutingRules can be managed entirely using YAML files and